Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Globalisation & the Indian Economy

 Class 10 Economics Chapter 4 Previous Year Questions - Globalisation and the Indian Economy View Answer

-(ii) The latest models of digital cameras, mobile phones, and cars by the leading manufacturers of the world are available.
+• Access to latest technology: The newest models of digital cameras, mobile phones, and cars from leading global manufacturers are readily available.

 Q21: “Foreign trade integrates the markets in different countries.”
 Support the statement with arguments.
 (CBSE 2018)